MICKAI

 Mickai is the sovereign AI operating system designed against this manifesto.
 Each of the seven properties maps to a filed UK patent claim or claim block.
 Locality is the design assumption.
 Operator-side audit is Patent 16 (Decision Lineage and PQ-Signed Audit Ledger).
 Hardware-bound identity is Patent 12 (Typed-Action Ontology with hardware-attested actor binding).
 Cryptographic tenant isolation is Patent 04 (Adaptive Multi-Tenant OS).
 Post-quantum signed memory is Patent 08 (Quantum-Safe Attestation, ML-DSA-65).
 Action-level rollback is Patent 14 (First-Class Actions with Compensating Rollback).
 Runtime perimeter on every agent is Patent 21 (Sentinel: Universal AI-Agent Action Interceptor).
 Trust Agent extends the perimeter outward to cover third-party agents the operator wants to install.

 The composition is the product.
 Each property in isolation is a feature; together they are sovereign.
-Twenty-one filed UK patent applications, six hundred and seventy-five cryptographically signed claims, sole inventor Micky Irons, application reference UK00004373277.
+Thirty-one filed UK patent applications, nine hundred and fourteen cryptographically signed claims, named inventor Micky Irons, UK IPO public register, GB2607309.8 to GB2610422.4.
 Mickai is held privately by its founder; the engagement model is direct.

 What this means for procurement